lec77/UEFI-sandbox_AE/README.md

 In this test, the baseline is defined as the BIOS image compiled with EDK II that does not run the Sandbox Manager.
 The test revolves around the efficiency of FAT operations on a file.
 Starting from this configuration, we incrementally move FAT and DiskIO into the sandbox mode from bios_baseline.bin (Baseline), bios_fat.bin (FAT) to bios_fat_diskio.bin (FAT + DiskIO).
 Each test with different filesize is conducted under 16 iterations.

 Note that the TSC on x86_64 and aarch64 is sometimes skewed (the timestamp readed after the operation is smaller than the timestamp before the operation) , it's necessary to remove theses abnormalities (larger than 1e9 cycles) from the data points.

 **Test Goal**: This test demonstrate that the overhead introduced by μEFI in module execution is small.
-  *  On x86_64, the overhead of end-to-end test is about 0.35% and 0.78%, less than 1%.
-On aarch64, the overhead of end-to-end test is about 4.89% and 7.75%.
+  * End-to-end test: On x86_64, the overhead of running two relevant modules in sandboxes is less than 1.5%.
+On aarch64, the overhead is less than 10%.
-  * The overheads of Open/Delete/Flush operations primarily reflect the natural fluctuations in the interface execution times, which are less than 5% compared to the baseline.
+  * Interface-level test: The overhead of FAT interfaces when modules are executed in sandboxes are small compared to the original execution time.
+The overheads of Open/Delete/Flush operations primarily reflect the natural fluctuations in the interface execution times, which are less than 5% compared to the baseline.

 ### 3.1  Run the test